 The current Trustees of the Greenshaw Learning Trust are:

 - Ingrid Percy

 You can find out a little about the Trustees by going to Meet the Trustees.

 Details of each Trustee’s appointment and their roles on the Board is set out here.

 The Board of Trustees has established a number of committees to carry out particular aspects of its role.
 The membership of any committee may include persons who are not Trustees, provided that a majority of members of any committee other than a local governing body are Trustees.

 The Board of Trustees has established a local governing body (LGB) for each school in the Trust, to which it delegates its powers and functions with regard to the management and performance and oversight of the school.

 The Trust’s committees, including local governing bodies, their member and chairs, are set out here.

 For more information about a local governing body, see the website for that school, which can be accessed under Our Schools.

-The Board of Trustees delegates to the Executive Headteacher (CEO) responsibility for delivery of the Trust’s strategy and for the implementation of the policies of the Trust, and for the day-to-day running, internal organisation, management and control of central Trust services.
+The Board of Trustees delegates to the Chief Executive Officer responsibility for delivery of the Trust’s strategy and for the implementation of the policies of the Trust, and for the day-to-day running, internal organisation, management and control of central Trust services.